 We at Smart PC Utilities are proud to announce the release of the first Beta of our new anti-ransomware solution CryptoBuster.
 We designed our new software solution to work with your existing security product to offer an additional security layer and form the last line of defense against ransomware to protect your valuable data from permanent damage.

-CryptoBuster features a user-friendly interface that makes it very easy to use and customize; it also has a small system footprint so that it can run smoothly side by side with your existing security solution without affecting the system performance.
+CryptoBuster features a user-friendly interface that makes it very easy to use and customize; it also has a small system footprint so that it can run side by side with your existing security solution without affecting the system’s performance.

 The current CryptoBuster Beta offers two main protection modules to help detect and stop ransomware, Honeypots and File Extensions Monitor.

-Honeypots are decoy files that CryptoBuster uses to detect malicious activities on your computer; this is an efficient and proven technique with low false-positive chances to detect and stop ransomware when they start to encrypt the user files.
+Honeypots are decoy files that CryptoBuster uses to detect malicious activities on your computer; this is an efficient and proven technique with low false-positive chances of detecting and stopping ransomware when they start to encrypt the user files.